fabianorodrigo/fabianorodrigo/CV.md

 ### Project Leader & Software Developer
 May 2014 - May 2019

 <samp>Project leadership with local and remote outsourced teams using both agile and traditional (PMBOK) methodologies and best practices.
-These projects include systems development and maintenance projects, ETL design for dimensional database construction and also the creation and modeling the organization's software development process.</samp>

-<samp>Besides project leadership, I also worked on development of backend APIs and frontend using Java platforms (EJB, JSF, Arquillian, JUnit).
-Also developed a couple of applications using Javascript/Typescript stack (Node.js, Loopback.js, React, Electron, Mocha, Chai).</samp>
+Besides project leadership, I also worked on development of backend APIs and frontend using Java platforms (EJB, JSF, Arquillian, JUnit) and Node.js (Loopback.js, React, Electron, Mocha, Chai).</samp>

 ## Ies Brazil Consulting & Services / Petrobrás S/A ⛽